Fermi-liquid state in $T$*-type La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ revealed via element substitution effects on magnetism: Results and discussion

 \subsubsection{Magnetic susceptibility and $\mu$SR measurements}

 Next, we examined the $x$-dependence of the magnetization for 5 $\%$ Fe-substituted LESCO with 0.19 $\leq$ $x$ $\leq$ 0.34 to investigate the extent to which the plausible FL state extends against $x$.
-As seen in Fig. \ref{susceptibility_Fe-const-y_v1}, all the samples exhibit hysteresis in $\chi$(T), indicating the inducement of the SG state by Fe substitution in a wide $x$ range.
+As seen in Fig. \ref{susceptibility_Fe-const-y_v1}, all the samples exhibit hysteresis in $\chi$($T$), indicating the inducement of the SG state by Fe substitution in a wide $x$ range.
 Thus, $T_{\rm sg}$ is almost constant against $x$ in the range between 0.19 and 0.34, as seen in the inset of Fig. \ref{susceptibility_Fe-const-y_v1}.
-In contrast, in 5$\%$ Fe-LSCO, $T_{\rm sg}$ increases rapidly from $\sim$10 K for $x = 0.18$ to $\sim$18 K for $x = 0.24$, and saturates above $x = 0.24$~\cite{Suzuki2016}.
+In contrast, in 5$\%$ Fe-LSCO (dashed line), $T_{\rm sg}$ increases rapidly from $\sim$10 K for $x = 0.18$ to $\sim$18 K for $x = 0.24$, and saturates above $x = 0.24$~\cite{Suzuki2016}.
 The rapid change in $T_{\rm sg}$ seems to be associated with the cross-over of the ground state from the strongly correlated electronic state to the FL state~\cite{He2011, Suzuki2016}.

-The constant value of $T_{\rm sg}$ in LESCO suggests the existence of the same electronic state, namely, the FL state in a broad $x$ range.
+The constant value of $T_{\rm sg}$ in LESCO similar to the case of Fe-LSCO suggests the existence of the same electronic state, namely, the FL state in a broad $x$ range.
 We note that evidence of successive magnetic transitions from the SG state followed by the spin-stripe ordered state upon cooling was reported for optimally doped and OD Fe-LESCO~\cite{Suzuki2012a, Suzuki2016}.
-That is, the $\chi$(T)$_{\rm ZFC}$ and the temperature dependence of $A_0$ determined by $\mu$SR exhibits two local maxima and two peaks, respectively ~\cite{Suzuki2012a, Suzuki2016}.
-However, in the present Fe-LESCO, no such behavior was observed for all the samples down to $\sim$2 K, which is consistent with the absence of a striped ordered state.
+That is, the $\chi$($T$)$_{\rm ZFC}$ and the temperature dependence of $A_0$ determined by $\mu$SR exhibits two local maxima and two peaks, respectively ~\cite{Suzuki2012a, Suzuki2016}.
+However, in the present Fe-LESCO, no such behavior was observed for all the samples down to $\sim$2 K, which is consistent with the absence of a stripe ordered state.